 Although EWG still has a great database for researching toxins in your personal care products, it’s worth noting that due to the way ingredients are mandated to be listed in the EU vs. the US, some products that are non-toxic get a bad rap from EWG.
 The EU mandates that all natural components of essential oils (such as eugenol) are listed separately in the ingredients list.
 Because these are natural, volatile compounds found in plants, EWG lists them as potentially harmful.
 However, in the US, a product can just list “lavender oil”, and EWG doesn’t list that a potentially harmful at all.
 So you do need to know what you are looking at and take it with a grain of salt if a product contains essential oils.

-In my continual quest for safe, organic health and beauty products, I’ve just become a consultant for Neal’s Yard Remedies.
+In my continual quest for safe, organic health and beauty products, I’ve recently become an independent consultant for Neal’s Yard Remedies.
 I’m SO EXCITED about this progressive UK-based company—offering certified organic, fair trade, and sustainable products with the highest business integrity and standards of any company I’ve looked into.
-In fact, it turns out that they are ranked #1 in the Good Shopping Guide to Ethical Skincare.
-You can read more about Neal’s Yard Remedies on this post or visit my website.
+In fact, it turns out that they score a 100% in the Good Shopping Guide to Ethical Skincare.
+You can read more about Neal’s Yard Remedies on this post or visit my online shop.

 NYR Organic Products Include

-- complete line of skin care/facial products for: normal, oily, dry, aging, men, and babies (their frankincense anti-aging products have won several awards)
+- award-winning skin care/facial products for: normal, oily, dry, anti-aging, men, and babies

 - hand and body lotions